vaporup/ssh-tools/README.md

 ssh-version
 ===========
-shows version of the SSH server which you are connecting to
+shows version of the SSH server you are connecting to